Bachelor of Science in Economics

 Each student is required to complete with a letter grade

-One lab science course from the list of natural science courses for the BG Perspective program is required and may be counted toward BG Perspective requirements.
+One lab science course from the list of natural science courses for University general education is required and may be counted toward general education requirements.

-Each student is required to complete four courses from the list of social and behavioral sciences courses for the BG Perspective program: ECON 2020, 2030 (completed with a letter grade), and two additional courses.
-Any two of the four courses may be counted toward BG Perspective requirements.
+Each student is required to complete four courses from the list of social and behavioral sciences courses for University general education: ECON 2020, 2030 (completed with a letter grade) and two additional courses.
+Any two of the four courses may be counted toward general education requirements.

-Each student is required to complete three courses from the list of humanities and arts courses for the BG Perspective program.
-Any two of the three courses may be counted toward BG Perspective requirements.
+Each student is required to complete three courses from the list of humanities and arts courses for University general education.
+Any two of the three courses may be counted toward general education requirements.

 All economics majors must satisfy a written and oral communications requirement in economics.
 Certification by an economics faculty member that the requirement has been met is required.
 Details are available in the department office.